mikaelvesavuori/license-compliance-action/README.md

 # `license-compliance` GitHub Action

-**License compliance for Node application made ultra easy.
+**License compliance for Node applications made ultra easy.
 Provide it a string of licenses or fetch licenses dynamically from an online source.**

 Uses [license-compliance](https://www.npmjs.com/package/license-compliance) to check if open source packages you are using for production builds have allowed licenses.